elementary/website/TRANSLATE.md

 Please read the [branding guidelines](http://elementaryos.org/journal/the-importance-of-our-brand) before translating and pay attention to spelling mistakes.

+## Reviewing

+It's not a good practice to review strings translated by ourselves.
+Instead, find someone else speaking your language and ask him to join the reviewers team (you can send a message to [emersion](https://www.transifex.com/accounts/profile/emersion/) to ask this).

+## Updating

+Languages are manually updated, so you won't see your work published just after you submitted it (see [Pull translated files from Transifex](#pull-translated-files-from-transifex)).

 # Web developers

 ## Extracting translations from HTML files